 Accepting the death of a loved one takes time, and not everyone has the same experience.
 You may also be depressed and mourn all you’ve missed once you reach a point of understanding, but you can still find opportunities to cope and appreciate life again.
 Accepting someone’s death does not mean you have forgotten about them or that you no longer love them; your feelings for them remain strong and will help you hold them close while you go on in life.

 Death show up at any time leaving too many people unprotected and affected by the loss, that is why is so important that you have guardians in a will to look after someone who is either incapable of taking care of themselves or someone who is younger than 18.
+If you are the Will executor then you should be aware of the time limit on probate and pay the inheritance tax promptly to make sure the process takes as little time as possible.

 Learning to handle grief